in $nu.config-path

 -

-With fresh eyes, can you see which step went wrong?
+Can you see which step went wrong?

 -

-Red means bad, so it should be apparent.
+Red means bad, so that one.

 -